JohnMunsch/selfhelp/README.md

 1. Look for the big green Install Node.js button on the Node.js home page.
 Download the installer and run that.

-1. Download and unzip this file into a directory on your machine.
+1. Download and unzip the installation file for the project into a directory on your machine.

 1. Double click the selfhelp.bat file on Windows or the selfhelp.sh file on Mac/Linux. **selfhelp** will run and launch a page in your browser so you can interact with it.
 Don't forget to bookmark that page.